Rigidity of smooth finite-time blow-up for equivariant self-dual Chern-Simons-Schr\"odinger equation: Modified profiles

 When $m\geq3$, the cancellation \eqref{eq:cutoff-cancellation} is not necessary and even the old profile ansatz \eqref{eq:old-P-2} (where the cutoff is placed at the self-similar scale) works.
 This is consistent with the statement of Theorem~\ref{thm:blow-up-rigidity} that there is no $H^{3}$-singular part of the asymptotic profile. \end{rem}

 \begin{rem}[Bounds for $\Psi_{k}$] As we will see in Section~\ref{subsec:Energy-Morawetz}, it is necessary to obtain the bounds

 for our main energy estimates (Proposition~\ref{prop:EnergyMorawetz}).
-The first two bounds contributes to the $\lmb,\gmm$-modulation estimates and $b,\eta$-modulation estimates, respectively.
+The first two bounds contribute to the $\lmb,\gmm$-modulation estimates and $b,\eta$-modulation estimates, respectively.
 In the energy estimates, we will use the $P_{2}$-equation and the degeneracy estimates \eqref{eq:modvec2-1}--\eqref{eq:modvec2-2} for $\bfv_{2}$ allow the $\Psi$ and $\Psi_{1}$ bounds to be rougher than the $\Psi_{2}$ bound by the factors $\beta^{2}$ and $\beta$, respectively.
-This also explains why $P$ and $P_{1}$ ansatz do not need to be as precise as the $P_{2}$ ansatz.
+This also explains why $P$ and $P_{1}$ ansatzes do not need to be as precise as the $P_{2}$ ansatz.

 By \eqref{eq:necessary-bound}, it is necessary to have at least quadratic, cubic, and quartic expansions of $P$, $P_{1}$, and $P_{2}$, respectively.
 This in principle guarantees

 If $m$ is sufficiently large, \eqref{eq:rem-Psi-cpt-bd} remains valid even in various Sobolev norms due to the fast spatial decay of $Q$.
 Thus all the $\beta$-losses in \eqref{eq:Psi1-bound}, \eqref{eq:Psi2-H2-bound}, and \eqref{eq:Psi2-H3-bound} compared to \eqref{eq:rem-Psi-cpt-bd} come from the lack of spatial decay of $Q$.